pkolaczk/fclones/README.md

 Find files that have less than 3 replicas:

     fclones . -R --rf-under 3

+### Filtering
+Find duplicate files of size at least 100 MB:

+    fclones . -R -s 100M

+Find duplicate pictures in the current directory:

+    fclones . -R --names '*.jpg' '*.png'

+Run `fclones` on files selected by `find` (note: this is likely slower than built-in filtering):

+    find . -name '*.c' | fclones --stdin

 Follow symbolic links, but don't escape out of the home folder:

     fclones . -R -L --paths '/home/**'

+Exclude a part of the directory tree from the scan:

+    fclones / -R --exclude '/dev/**' '/proc/**'

+### Other

 List more options: